styletab/ruby-vs-js-hash-dictionary/README.md

 ### Lab

-Append "GA WDI" to both `:experience` and `:education` in the hash in `bin/lab.rb`.
+Append " Boston" to both `:experience` and `:education` in the hash in `bin/lab.rb`.
 Append one or more item of your choosing to the values at each of these keys.

+### Bonus

+In `bin/lab.rb` initialize `Hash.new` with a [block](https://netinlet.com/blog/2014/01/01/fun-with-ruby-hashes/) so that if a key is searched for and does not exist, then it will automatically be placed in the hash with a default value.

 ## [License](LICENSE)